-- SMOKING GUN EVIDENCE from an Ante-Nicean Church document, demonstrating that the early Church did not hold to a Thursday night Last Supper.
+- SMOKING GUN EVIDENCE from an Ante-Nicean Church document, demonstrating that the Church of the first three centuries, did not accept a Thursday night Last Supper.

 - Many other gems mined from the fertile field of the New Testament that validate the prophetic words of Jesus, concerning His three days and nights "in the heart of the earth."